-Many effects support processing of image color and alpha channel data at a depth of 16 bits or 32 bits per channel (bpc).
+Many effects support processing image color and alpha channel data at a depth of 16 bits or 32 bits per channel (bpc).
 Using an 8-bpc effect in a 16-bpc or 32-bpc project can result in a loss of color detail.
-If an effect supports only 8 bpc, and your project is set to 16 bpc or 32 bpc, the Effect Controls panel displays a warning icon next to the effect name.
+If an effect supports only 8 bpc, and your project is set to 16 bpc or 32 bpc, the Effect Controls panel displays a warning next to the effect name.
 You can set the Effects & Presets panel to list only the effects that support the color depth of the current project.
-(See Color depth and high dynamic range color.)
+Learn more about color depth and high dynamic range color.

 The property group of each effect includes a Compositing Options property group.
-There is a new Effect Opacity property which provides similar functionality to every effect as the Blend With Original controls.
-With the Effect Opacity property, you can change the global opacity and it affects the entire effect.
+Effect Opacity property provides functionality similar to every effect as the Blend With Original controls.
+With this property, you can change the global opacity, and it affects the entire effect.
 There is no need to add a mask separately.

 The Blend With Original controls group lets you precisely apply any effect to a particular area of an image by masking the desired area.

 The order in which After Effects renders masks, effects, layer styles, and transform properties—called the render order—may affect the final result of an applied effect.
-By default, effects appear in the Timeline panel and Effect Controls panel in the order in which they were applied.
+By default, effects appear in the Timeline and Effect Controls panels in the order in which they were applied.
 Effects are rendered in order from top to bottom in this list.
 To change the order in which effects are rendered, drag the effect name to a new position in the list.
-(See Render order and collapsing transformations.)
+Learn more about render order and collapsing transformations.

-Expression Controls effects do not modify existing layer properties; rather, these effects add layer properties that expressions can refer to.
-(See Expression Controls effects.)
+Expression Controls effects don't modify existing layer properties.
+Instead, these effects add layer properties that expressions can refer to.

 The compound effect ignores effects, masks, and transformations of a control layer.
 To use the results of effects, masks, and transformations on a layer, precompose the layer and use the precomposition layer as the control layer.

-It is common to use a control layer that is not itself visible—that is, its Video switch is off.
+It's common to use a control layer that isn't itself visible—that is, its Video switch is off.

 Most compound effects include a Stretch Map To Fit option (or a similarly named option), which temporarily stretches or shrinks a control layer to the dimensions of the destination layer.
 This provides a pixel in the control layer corresponding to each pixel in the destination layer.
 If you deselect this option, the calculations for the compound effect are performed as if the control layer is centered on the destination layer at its original size.